 Below you’ll find a few key points to consider when dealing with an ongoing injury.
 This free 5 day sample training program was originally designed for a high level weightlifter who was battling knee tendinitis, as well as a slight strain to the MCL.
 The highest level’s of pain came when the athlete would flex, extend or bear weight.

-Isometric Squats: No squatting is a weightlifter’s worse nightmare, but in reality it’s not the end of the world.
+Not being able to squat due to injury is a weightlifter’s worst nightmare, but in reality it’s not the end of the world.
 There are plenty of alternative squat variations that will allow you to continue building squatting strength.